 1. Visit Alabama Beaches

-Most of the activity in the Gulf Shores area centers around their beaches so I will start there.
+Most of the fun activities in the Gulf Shores area center around their beaches so I will start there.
 The soft white sugar sand draws visitors—human and animals—all year round.
-Here are two of our photos of the beautiful Alabama beach (here and here).

 2. Soar Above the Alabama Beaches